Balmy-protocol/token-lister/README.md

 When you are contributing, we recommend running `yarn watch` so that the server is restarted automatically with each code update.

 ## Token List

-The generated token list is located at https://raw.githubusercontent.com/Mean-Finance/token-lister/main/token-list.json
+The curated token list is located at https://raw.githubusercontent.com/Mean-Finance/token-lister/main/token-list.json and the complete token list is at https://raw.githubusercontent.com/Mean-Finance/token-lister/main/token-list-complete.json